open-organization/open-org-definition/open_org_maturity_model.md

 ### Level 1

-- A subset of members of the organization unite to define values and principles, but are not clearly supported
+- Some members of the organization unite to define values and principles, but are not clearly supported when they do

 - People feel welcome to participate in and contribute to the organization, and people feel comfortable sharing their thoughts and opinions without fear of retribution